How to Play Blackjack: Rules, Hand Types, Side Bets & More

 Hard Hand

-The opposite of a soft hand is, of course, a “hard” hand.
+The opposite of a soft hand is a “hard” hand.
 Any starting hand without an Ace is naturally classed as hard.
 But soft hands can become hard when further cards are taken.
 Continuing the above example, if you chose to hit and received a 9, your hand’s total would either be 14 or 24.
 Since 24 is not a valid hand, you now have “Hard 14“.

 Push Hand